 Each of us is unique — and our bodies are, too!
 Nevertheless, our body shapes are generally narrowed down to five general categories: pear, wedge, rectangle, apple and hourglass.
 You might fall into one category, or you might be a blend of two or more categories.

 Once you've determined your body shape, you can begin to consider which fashion trends to embrace and which to avoid.
 Spend some time in front of the mirror and do a fair and honest assessment of your body.
-Then put these fashion tips to work for you!
+Then put these fashion tips to work.

 Pear-shaped celebrities: Kim Kardashian, Eva Mendes, Jennifer Love-Hewitt, Katherine Heigl

-- Your fashion goals: Emphasize your waist and arms, add volume to your shoulders and upper body and minimize your hips.
+Your fashion goals: Emphasize your waist and arms, add volume to your shoulders and upper body.

 Dos and don'ts

-- Wedge body traits: Also known as the inverted triangle, this body shape features a broad chest and wide shoulders which are large in proportion to a narrow waist and hips.
+Wedge body traits: Also known as the inverted triangle, this body shape features a broad chest and wide shoulders with narrow waist and hips.

 Dos and don'ts